stmorse/stmorse.github.io/_posts/2019-08-13-pfr-scrape-python.md

 ## What's next

 It's a bit silly to pull all this data just to compress it to two summary statistics, but this is a short post.
 It may be interesting to group similar players based on the dynamics of their entire time series, although this may not be very meaningful or predictive.
-It may also be interesting to gather more years and attempt some forecasting, although

-That aside, hopefully this post gives you some basic tools to do simple web scraping in Python.
+All that aside, hopefully this post gives you some basic tools to do simple web scraping in Python.